 Surfing is pretty great and cheap in El Salvador but you can find some cool spots all the way along the pacific coast.
 If you’re flexible, just start in Panama and you’ll meet lots of travellers along the way who can point you in the right direction.
 As a general guide, most people seem to do: Panama City (with maybe a visit to the San Blas islands) – Boquete – Bocas Del Toro – Puerto Viejo, Costa Rica – San Jose – (from here loads of options south and west depending on if you want to do national parks or surfing, I personally skipped most of Costa Rica) – San Juan Del Sur, Nicaragua – Ometepe – Granada – Leon – Playa Coco, El Salvador - Santa Ana/ Juayúa – Antigua, Guatemala – Atitlan – Semuc Champey – Tikal – San Ignacio, Belize – Caye Caulker.

 You can do a lot less, you could do a lot more.
 Just depends on how much time you have and what you’re keen on seeing/doing.
 There’s loads of cool option in Honduras that people skip, like Copan and the Bay Islands are super fun and great for snorkelling and diving.
 Here’s some suggested itineraries in Panama from my blog: http://www.tofutraveler.com/blog/panama-itineraries.
-I just spent another year in Central America and Mexico so happy to answer any questions you might have. about 1 year ago
+I just spent another year in Central America and Mexico so happy to answer any questions you might have. almost 2 years ago

-On Caribbean backpacking about 1 year agoAnswered by Ione sauer via WorldNomads.com
+On Caribbean backpacking almost 2 years agoAnswered by Ione sauer via WorldNomads.com